 Examples of Free Blogging Platforms

-There are dozens of free blogging platforms out there but the following are among the most popular.
+There are dozens of free blogging platforms out there that cater to various needs but the following are among the most popular.

 Blogger.com typically offers sub-domains that ends with .blogspot.com or .blogspot.com.ng depending on the country the blog visitor is originating from.
 It is possible to register your own domain name and map it to Blogger.com